-This is as opposed to 'deaf' with a small d, which refers to a medical condition, i.e., loss of hearing.
+Following international convention we write Deaf with a capital D to denote a cultural, linguistic group who uses, in this case, SASL as their preferred language.
+This is as opposed to deaf with a small d which refers to a medical condition, i.e., loss of hearing.
 In the latter case the emphasis is only on the impairment.
 This is a self-identification by the Deaf community and moves the discussion beyond disability to one of digital exclusion of a disadvantaged community.
 Note that SASL is a unique language unrelated to any spoken language [2].

-After two decades of democracy and transformation, telecommunication access is still clearly unequal, with Deaf people in South Africa even more disadvantaged than their hearing counterparts.
+After two decades of democracy and transformation telecommunication access is still clearly unequal with Deaf people in South Africa even more disadvantaged than their hearing counterparts.
 Since 1994 there has been an increasing empowerment of Deaf people.
-SASL is accepted as a distinct language in its own right; although not an official language, it is directly mentioned in the constitution and it is recognised in the South African Schools Act [2].
+SASL is accepted as a distinct language in its own right; although not an official language, it is directly mentioned in the constitution and it is recognized in the South African Schools Act [2].

-The recent debacle with the interpreter at Nelson Mandela's memorial service on 11th December 2013

-(e.g., 'Sign Language Interpreter Translates Mandela Memorial'), led to an apology by the Minister of Arts and Culture, Paul Mashatile [3].
+The recent debacle with the interpreter at Nelson Mandela's memorial service on 11th December 2013, led to an apology by the Minister of Arts and Culture Paul Mashatile [3].
 This again emphasized the marginal position of Deaf people and challenges they face in communication even at the most important social events.

-1.1 Right of communication
+1.1 Right of Communication

-The notion of Universal Access is well established in the telecommunications field and has been extended in a number of ways in the Information and Communications Technology (ICT) field [4].
+The notion of Universal Access is well established in the telecommunications field and has been extended in a number of ways in the Information Society.
 Our work returns to basic ideas of Universal Access for Communication.
-As noted by Msimang [5] the experience of South Africa is not one of Universal Access but the absence of it, coupled with attempts to redress the historic deprivation.
+As noted by Msimang [4] the experience of South Africa is not one of Universal Access but the absence of it, and attempts to redress the historic deprivation.
 He also points out that "In terms of the Telecommunications Act, the Minister may define the categories of 'needy' persons to whom assistance, in the form of subsidies, should be given".
-While the Deaf are included, there seems to have been little progress since the original discussion paper of 1998 [6].
+While the Deaf are included, there seems to have been little progress since the original discussion paper of 1998 [5].